Should A Life Insurance Policy be put in a Trust?

 Paying The Life Insurance Premiums:

 The trust is responsible for paying the premiums on the life insurance policy.
-This can be done in the trust by applying funds contributed to the trust by the grantor or other assets the trust owns.
+This can be done by applying funds contributed to the trust by the grantor or other assets the trust owns.
 It’s essential to ensure that the trust has sufficient liquidity to meet its ongoing obligations, including premium payments.

 Beneficiary Designations: